swuttipat/swuttipat/README.md

 ## About Me

-Motivated individual with a strong background in engineering and a passion for using data to drive decision making.
+Motivated individual with a strong background in engineering and a passion for using data to drive decision-making.
 In the process of transitioning into the data science field, with coursework in several learning platforms and a number of personal projects to develop skills in data analysis and machine learning.
 Strong problem-solving skills and ability to communicate technical concepts to non-technical stakeholders.
 Seeking a data scientist role at a company where I can continue to learn and grow as a professional while making an impact with my skills and experience.

-- ✈️ I'm live in Bangkok.
+- ✈️ I live in Bangkok.

-- 🔭 I’m working on **How to deploy ML model to web API**
+- 🔭 I’m working on **Time Series Analysis**

-- 🌱 I’m currently learning Data Analytics and Maching Learning.
+- 🌱 I’m currently learning Data Analytics and Machine Learning.

 - ❓ I am always amazed at how fast technology changes.
 And very excited to study and try out new innovations.

-- ⚡ I am self-motivation, perseverance and dedicate.
+- ⚡ I am self-motivation, persevering, and dedicate.

 <br/>